 2. Conclusion of contract

-(2) The contract of sale for the article(s) ordered by you takes effect when the BVG accepts your order by separate email notification or sends the article(s) to you.
+(4) The contract of sale for the article(s) ordered by the customer takes effect when the BVG accepts the customer’s order by separate email notification or sends the article(s) to the customer.

 3. Registration and prices